magalhini/magalhini.github.com/_posts/2016-12-19-light-my-house.md

 ![christmas house picture](https://cldup.com/-HDPMfZ28x.JPG)

-I present you: **[Come on baby, light my house](http://therapeutic-appliance.surge.sh/)!** A dead simple project which lets anyone on the Internet to control the colour of my little house on my desk, as well as playing an incredibly annoying music song on request:
+I present you: **[Come on baby, light my house](http://therapeutic-appliance.surge.sh/)**, a project which lets anyone on the Internet control the colour of the little house on my desk, as well as playing an incredibly annoying music song on request:

 The setup for this is extremely simple.
 Here's a breakdown, or you can have a look at the entire source code on [Github](https://github.com/magalhini/code-from-the-blog/tree/master/xmas-thing):